Noctis/kickstart-app/docs/cookbook/Adding_Second_Database_Connection.md

-# Adding Second Database Connection
+# Adding a Second Database Connection

 There are some situations where an application needs to use more than one7 database connection at a time.
 Here's how to add a second database connection to your application, for a specific repository.